Sens. Collins and Murkowski become early focus of Senate's court fight

 Senate expert and American Enterprise Institute scholar Norman Ornstein called it a "litmus test" moment for the two senators.

-Democrats have little ability to block Trump’s nominee following Senate Majority Leader Mitch McConnell's move last year to change the Senate rules for Supreme Court nominees to pass with a simple majority instead of a 60-vote margin.
+Democrats have little ability to block Trump’s nominee after Senate Majority Leader Mitch McConnell last year changed the Senate rules for a Supreme Court nominee to pass to a simple majority instead of 60 votes.

-With Sen. John McCain, R-Ariz., out for cancer treatment, Republicans have a narrow 50-49 advantage, Democrats would need all of their members and two GOP votes to sink a nominee.
+With Sen. John McCain, R-Ariz., out for cancer treatment, Republicans have a narrow 50-49 advantage, meaning Democrats would need all of their members and one GOP vote to sink a nominee.
 That could be a tough task, depending on the nominee, considering that three Democrats voted for Gorsuch and several of them face tough re-election fights in states Trump won by large margins.

 “The Senate should reject, on a bipartisan basis, any justice who would overturn Roe v.
 Wade or undermine key health care protections,” Schumer said on the Senate floor.